Aarya-Mourya/Sign-Language-Recognition-For-Mute-And-Deaf/README.md

 - **Feature Extraction**: Hand landmarks captured by Mediapipe are processed to extract relevant features for accurate classification.

 #### 3. User-Friendly Interface
-- **Live Feedback**: Displays the recognized alphabet on the screen in real-time, providing immediate feedback to the user.
+- **Live Feedback**: Displays the recognized alphabet on the screen in real-time.
 - **Visualization Tools**: Utilizes Matplotlib to visualize hand landmarks and recognition results, aiding in better understanding and debugging of the system.

 #### 4. Data Handling and Processing